swlacy/hugoblog/content/posts/cybersecurity-interviews.md

 ## Technical Questions

+In the context of job interviews, I define a *technical question* as a problem or set of problems regarding the implementation or maintenance of business procedures with one or more definitive "correct answers."
+That is, there must be one or more sets of clearly defined steps which will effectively solve the issue at hand.
+Technical questions have answers that employers can expect relativly consistant responses to; they are "study problems."

 ### Describe the steps which occur when a user visits a website in their browser, assuming HTTP.

 *Asked by Amazon for the role "Security Engineer Internship - Summer 2022 (US)" in March of 2022*.